Manufacturing

 Barrel storage

-The Jägermeister base is left to ‘breathe’ and mature for several months in one of the 400 mighty oak barrels stored in the Wolfenbüttel wooden barrel cellar.
+The Jägermeister base matures for around a year in large oak casks – about 400 of them at our headquarters in Wolfenbüttel, and around 80 more at our site in Kamenz.
 The oak barrels, some of which are more than 100 years old, have all been handmade from dense local wood from the “Pfälzer Wald” , a true feat of craftsmanship.

 6